villfa/composer-substitution-plugin/README.md

 * `env`: The value is an ENV variable.
 * `constant`: The value comes from a constant or a class constant.
 * `process`: The value is the output of the processed command.

+### Limitation

+For now the substitutions can not be applied on Composer's commands like `pre-install-cmd` or `post-install-cmd`.